acgc99/Godot-Widgets/README.md

 ## Godot-Widgets

 A collection of widgets that are useful for GUIs.
-Inspired by [KivyMD](https://kivymd.readthedocs.io).
+Inspired by [Material Design](https://m3.material.io/).

+Inspired means "inspired", you won't find the exact same things here.

 Widgets are highly customizable, check their properties in the Godot Editor.
 If you feel that something is missing or there is a bug, please, open a new issue.